 Spotted bass are more abundant in the Tallulah River arm of the lake.
 Anglers who want to target spotted bass are advised to start in the mid-section of the Tallulah River arm and fish toward the upper reaches of the gorge.
 Spotted bass orient to points and areas with large rocks.
 During the fall months, spots can be seen feeding on blueback herring over open water.

-Over the last three years, there has been a dramatic surge in the number of white bass in Lake Tugalo.
-White bass weighing up to 2-3 lb can be caught during their spring migration into the headwaters of the Chattooga River.
-October provides another window of opportunity to catch white bass when they are feeding on small blueback herring at the surface.
+Over the last three years, there has been an increase in the number of white bass in Lake Tugalo.
+White bass weighing up to 3 lb can be caught during their spring migration into the headwaters of the Chattooga River.
+October provides another window of opportunity to catch white bass when they are feeding on small blueback herring near the surface in the upper reaches of the Chattooga River arm of the lake.

 During the spring months, white bass will readily take small, in-line spinner baits like a Mepps Spinner or Rooster Tail, as well as small curly-tailed grubs in white, yellow or chartreuse threaded onto a light-weight jig head.
 Small topwater plugs will generate some strikes during the fall months when white bass are feeding on schools of small herring at the surface.